Portugal Golden Visa for Americans

 Do I need US tax advice before investing?

 We strongly recommend reviewing PFIC, QEF, FATCA, FBAR, and Form 8621 questions with a qualified US tax professional before you subscribe.
-Movingto coordinates that handoff but does not give US tax advice.
+Movingto coordinates that handoff and keeps the tax questions tied to the immigration file.

 What is PFIC and why does it matter?